 If customers have made payments on their debt and these payments may be affected by the errors in our debt collection systems, we will pay compensation in cases where we consider that we may have collected too much on the debt The compensation is calculated on the basis of a model or an individual review.

-We have started to pay the compensation amounts that have been calculated on the basis of the model and expect that the vast majority of all customers entitled to compensation on the basis of our model calculations will be notified of this before the end of 2023.
+We have started to pay the compensation amounts that have been calculated on the basis of the model and notified the vast majority of all customers entitled to compensation on the basis of our model calculations.
+We expect to pay out compensation to the remaining customers in 2024.
+However, this will be an ongoing process, and some customers will experience that it takes longer, for instance because their case has a higher level of complexity.
 Customers entitled to compensation are contacted directly.

 How the model that calculates compensation works

-We use a data-driven model to calculate whether we may have collected too much debt from some of our customers.
-We are doing this because a detailed review of each account would mean that customers would have to wait significantly longer for clarification regarding their debt situation and potential payment of compensation.
+We use an automated model to calculate whether some of our customers have been subject to overcollection of debt.
+We do this because a detailed review of each account would significantly extend the time that customers have to wait for clarification of their debt situation and potential payment of compensation.

 If your case was transferred for debt collection after 2004, you can read more about when you may be entitled to compensation according to the model and, if so, how the compensation has been calculated, by following this link: Model for calculating compensation – cases after 2004.

-If your case was transferred for debt collection before 2004, you can read more here: Model for calculation compensation – cases before 2004.
+If your case was transferred for debt collection before 2004, you can read more here: Model for calculating compensation – cases before 2004

 We are carrying out individual reviews of some cases

-In special cases and in some of the complex cases, we are carrying out a individual review of the customer’s case.
-Customers whose compensation has been calculated using the calculation model also have the option of requesting an individual review.
+In special cases and in some of the complex cases, we perform an individual review of the customer’s case.
+We also perform an individual review in cases where the compensation amount has been calculated using the automated model and the customer subsequently requests an individual review of the case.
 In an individual review, we use the information that we have available to us to reconstruct how the customer’s case was processed, and the individual customer’s debt is then recalculated.

 You can read more about an individual review here: Individual review of cases.